 The Susceptibility to Cleanup or Abatement factor is assessed as either 0 or 1.
 A score of 0 is assigned if the permittee cleans up 50 percent or more of the discharge within a reasonable amount of time, whereas a score of 1 is appropriate where less than 50 percent of the discharge is susceptible to cleanup or abatement, or if 50 percent or more of the discharge is susceptible to cleanup or abatement, but the Discharger failed to clean up 50 percent or more of the discharge within a reasonable time.

 For this violation, the sediment-laden storm water discharged from the Site into Foss Creek and unnamed tributaries to Jordan Pond, that flows to Lytton Creek.
-Although the Discharger might have removed a portion of the sediment discharged from the stream channels, because a minor amount of the total volume of sediment discharged deposited in locations and quantities conducive to cleanup, this was far less than 50 percent of the total.
+Although the Discharger might have removed a portion of the sediment discharged from the stream channels, because a minor amount of the total volume of sediment discharged was deposited in locations and quantities conducive to cleanup, this was far less than 50 percent of the total.
 Because most of the discharge dispersed and dissipated in the watershed, cleanup or abatement of 50 percent or more of the sediment was not possible.
 Therefore, a score of 1 is appropriate.

 Step 2.
 Assessment for Discharge Violations